TITLE Preventative Maintenance Coordinator

 MAJOR ADMINISTRATOR Assistant Director of Facilities Management - Maintenance

-Under the direction of the Facilities Manager, the Preventative Maintenance Coordinator supervises, coordinates, and documents preventative maintenance of all facility and utility systems, including, but not limited to, refrigeration, heating, ventilation, and air conditioning (HVAC), steam, condensate, plumbing, and electrical systems using the Computerized Maintenance Management System (CMMS).
+Under the direction of the Facilities Manager, the Preventative Maintenance Coordinator develops, documents, and establishes the preventative maintenance of all facility and utility systems, including, but not limited to, refrigeration, heating, ventilation, and air conditioning (HVAC), steam, condensate, plumbing, fire protection, and electrical systems using the Computerized Maintenance Management System (CMMS).
 The Preventative Maintenance Coordinator is responsible for the accurate and timely collection of equipment data and ensures data is recorded in the CMMS in a well-organized manner so it can be easily retrieved and utilized to facilitate maintenance of the systems.
-The Preventative Maintenance Coordinator works closely with appropriate Facilities Management staff, including the Facilities Manager and Utilities Manager in developing, implementing, and monitoring preventive maintenance programs for mechanical, electrical and facility systems.
+The Preventative Maintenance Coordinator works closely with appropriate Facilities Management staff, including the Facilities Manager and Utilities Manager in developing, implementing, and monitoring preventive maintenance programs for facility and utility systems, components, and equipment.
 The Preventative Maintenance Coordinator reviews manufacturer’s operation manuals to determine optimum frequency of preventative maintenance.
 The Preventative Maintenance Coordinator reviews manufacturer’s operation manuals to determine optimum frequency of preventative maintenance.
-The Preventative maintenance Coordinator supervises student and part-time staff that perform semi-skilled preventative maintenance, supervises the performance of emergency and routine maintenance on campus facilities and systems as performed by full-time employees, and, within Facilities Maintenance and in coordination with policies established by the Director of Environmental Management, enforces federal regulations governing environmental protection, hazardous waste disposal and the use of chemical substances and materials.
+The Preventative maintenance Coordinator supervises student and part-time staff that perform administrative and semi-skilled preventative maintenance within Facilities Maintenance and, in coordination with policies established by the Director of Environmental Management, enforces federal regulations governing environmental protection, hazardous waste disposal and the use of chemical substances and materials.
 The Preventative Maintenance Coordinator works closely with the Administrative Coordinator to distribute preventative maintenance work, collect and compile data regarding the performance of preventative maintenance, routinely evaluate the preventative maintenance program (task frequency, completion rate, timeliness, performance results, etc.) and recommend adjustments or improvements to the program.
 The Preventative Maintenance Coordinator works closely with the Projects Technician to collect data regarding new construction, renovation, or other projects.

 MINIMUM ACCEPTABLE QUALIFICATIONS